 5 warning signs you are missing massive sales opportunities

 I had a fascinating conversation with two businessmen today.
-They were quite cheeky- though maybe that was me too!
+They were quite cheeky – though maybe that was me too!
 One was a salesman.
-He was passionate about the construction products he sold- an impressive range from bicycle stands to car park bollards, yet he admitted sales were tough at the moment.
-He believed that was just what to expect in this tough economy.
+He was passionate about the construction products he sold – an impressive range, from bicycle stands to car park bollards, but he admitted sales were still not as good as he would like.

-5 ways to know if your products/ services are the real problem?
+5 questions: Are your products/ services the real problem?

-- Sales are not good- while one or more company in your industry is growing well
+- One or more companies in your industry are growing faster

 - New customers are not flocking to you like bees to a honey pot